Thinking Of Buying A DTG Printer? Here Are 5 Reasons Why You Shouldn’t Get One

 1. High Upfront Cost

-Then you have the ink.
+Then you have the DTG inks.
 20 oz of DTG ink costs around $220 per cartridge, while you can get 5 gallons of plastisol ink for the same price.
-This will significantly affect your pricing as DTG printing is much more expensive than screen printing.
+This will significantly affect your pricing, as DTG printing inks is much more expensive than screen printing inks.

-Altogether, you need an initial investment of at least $26,520 in equipment for DTG.
-And that is before your business even started!
-When you finally get your printing business up and running, you have another set of problems to consider.
+Altogether, if you’re going for a mid-range DTG setup, you may need an initial investment of approximately $26,500 in equipment and consumables – and that is before your business has even been set up!
+When you finally get your printing business up and running, you still have other things to take into consideration.

 2. Maintenance, Maintenance, Maintenance

-What your DTG salesman may not tell you is that your DTG machine needs to run cleaning cycles daily even when your machine is not running.
+What your DTG salesman may not tell you is that your DTG machine needs to run cleaning cycles daily, even when your machine is not running.
 No exceptions.
+If you don’t do this, you run the risk of an ink clog happening more frequently than they should.
+There are other daily maintenance tasks you may also need to do to prevent long downtimes when your machine breaks down.

 001 3 1

-The Waste Tank is where all the ink goes from head cleaning.
+The waste tank is where all the ink goes from print head cleaning.
 The tank fills up pretty quickly throughout the day, and given that ink is expensive, you can spend up to $1,000 of wasted ink per month.

 3. Slow Production Speed